This blog post was updated on 10/3/19 to update a product that was no longer available.

 Host a Harvest Party

-For the Amish, hosting for Church events or community celebrations is a regular practice.
+For the Amish, hosting Church events or community celebrations is a regular practice.
 Come fall, these get-togethers bundle up a little tighter, but are nonetheless outdoors, full of delicious family-style food and buoyant conversation.

 Why not host your own version of a harvest party?
 Invite your friends and neighbors, and make it potluck-style.
 Ask everyone to bring a homemade dish to share – bonus points for whipping up family recipes, and for starting a game of touch football!